Tatibow/Abeona_Adiona/README.md

 ## User Stories
 As a user I can:
 - Create an account and login
-- Browse the map and see colored pins that mark if a place is safe or unsafe for a specific group
 - View and Like other peoples reviews
-- Drop pins and leave a review about my experince
+- Leave a review about my own experience
-- remove pins
 - delete and edit reviews
 - Visit my profile where i'm able to see all of my reviews, how many I have, and the amount of likes
 - logout